Redbrainltd/shopify-api-js/docs/reference/clients/Storefront.md

 Instances of this class can make requests to the Shopify Storefront API.

-> **Note**: ⚠️ This API limits request rates based on the IP address that calls it, which will be your server's address for all requests made by the library.
-The API uses a leaky bucket algorithm, with a default bucket size of 60 seconds of request processing time (minimum 0.5s per request), with a leak rate of 1/s.
+> **Note**: ⚠️ This API limits request rates based on the IP address that calls it.
+This API uses a leaky bucket algorithm, with a default bucket size of 60 seconds of request processing time (minimum 0.5s per request), with a leak rate of 1/s.
 Learn more about [rate limits](https://shopify.dev/docs/api/usage/rate-limits).

 ## Requirements

-You can create Storefront API access tokens for both **private apps** and **sales channels**, but you **must use offline access tokens** for sales channels.
-Please read [our documentation](https://shopify.dev/docs/custom-storefronts/building-with-the-storefront-api/products-collections/getting-started) to learn more about Storefront Access Tokens.
+You can authenticate with the Storefront API using either [public or private access tokens](https://shopify.dev/docs/api/storefront#authentication).
+This package always runs on an app's backend, so you should prefer private access tokens when making requests to the API.

 If you are building a private app, you can set a default Storefront Access Token for all `Storefront` client instances by setting the `config.privateAppStorefrontAccessToken` property when calling [`shopifyApi`](../shopifyApi.md).